Header Banner

-How To: Not look like a jerk while wearing a bluetooth
+How to Not look like a jerk while wearing a bluetooth

 We've all seen them.
 Those guys or girls.
 Walking down the street with that little flashing blue piece in their ear.
 Do you love the convenience of your wireless earpiece, but you hate the way it makes you look like "one of them"?
 Here's how to avoid coming across like a total jackass.